 - 2 TBSP Water

 - 1 Cups Powdered Sugar

 - Preheat oven to 375 degrees.
 Lightly grease a baking sheet or line with parchment paper.

 - Beat cream cheese in a mixing bowl until creamy.
 Add egg yolk, and 1/4 cup powdered sugar.
 Beat until well mixed.

-- Remove breadstick dough from can.
-Unroll and place on baking sheet to form a long rectangle.
+- Remove the breadstick dough from the can.
+Unroll and place on a baking sheet to form a long rectangle.
 Press the middle seam together to seal and pull the ends apart so when you are ready to braid your loaf it is already separated.